 Wall-E - 700 years in the future, the Earth has become too full of trash for people to live on.
 The sole remaining life is "Wall-E," a trash compacting robot and his pet cockroach.
 The humans fled to live in a shopping mall in space where they live monotonous lives of consumerism, too distracted to notice they lost their planet.
 Through a series of adventures too preposterous to recount the humans eventually realize they have to return home and learn to grow food again so they can eat pizza.
 Wall-E is a production of Pixar, part of the Disney empire.
 It is the first Disney film I've paid money to see as an adult.

 Who Bombed Judi Bari?
 A 2012 documentary about labor organizer and environmental activist Judi Bari and the campaign to protect the last ancient redwood forests in northern California.
-In 1990, as she co-organized the "Redwood Summer" campaign, a pipe bomb was placed in her car, nearly killing her and injuring her colleague (and passenger) Darryl Cherney (who produced the film).
+In 1990, as she co-organized the "Redwood Summer" campaign, a pipe bomb was placed in her car under the driver's seat, nearly killing her and injuring her colleague (and passenger) Darryl Cherney (who produced the film).
 Just before this attack, there was a practice car bombing on land owned by one of the timber companies targetted by these protests, the FBI was part of this exercise.
 The story is a great example of collusion between corporations (LP, Maxxam, et al), the overt part of government (local elected officials in Mendocino) and the covert part of government (FBI cointelpro).
 Bari and Cherney sued the FBI and Oakland, CA police for civil rights violations.
 Bari died of cancer in 2007.
 Her estate and Cherney won a four million dollar judgement in Federal court in 2002, one of the most significant civil rights verdicts in the history of police and intelligence abuses against US citizens.

 Wrong is Right - Sean Connery stars in this surreal comedy about the media, Mideast oil wars, nuclear terrorism and political incompetence.
 The film was released in 1982 but despite Connery's star status it received little attention.
 Oh, there's a World Trade Center theme, two decades before 9/11.